kevinsea/Insight-Wiki-Stage/Multiple Result Sets.md

 QueryResults currently supports up to 5 result sets in the QueryResults overrides.

+## Multiple Result Sets Plus Dynamic Objects ##

+If you want to return multiple result sets, and one of them should contain dynamic objects, you need to ask for a FastExpando.
+For example:

+	var results = Database.Connection().QueryResults<FastExpando, FastExpando>("MultipleResults", Parameters.Empty);

+	foreach (dynamic ale in results.Set1)
+		Console.WriteLine (ale.Name);
+	foreach (dynamic lager in results.Set2)
+		Console.WriteLine (lager.Name);

+Unfortunately, you can't use QueryResults<dynamic> because the compiler converts that to QueryResults<object> and we don't know that you want a dynamic object.

 ## Custom Result Objects ##

 You can also use QueryResults with your own result classes, as long as they derive from `Results<T>`.
 Just pass your custom class in as the first and only generic parameter.